XanaduAI/qml-benchmarks/nersc/performance_indicators/README.md

 This will add the job to the queue; when finished the results are stored in `performance_indicators/perf_ind_name`.
 Add the jobID to the google sheet for reference.

-## determinining the number of CPUs
+## Determinining the number of CPUs
 To avoid wasting resources, you should first determine how many CPUs are required.
 To have an idea of CPU usage, launch a job and ssh to the compute node, and run top to see the CPU usage (then kill the job).
 Repeat the process until a reasonable number of CPUs is found (i.e. most are in use).

 Add this choice to the `CPUs` row of the google sheet.

-## recording memory and CPU usage
+## Recording memory and CPU usage
 Once the job has finished, run

 `seff JOBID`